better-js-logging/angular-logger/README.md

 // became: Sunday::[app]>Hello World
 ```

-This way you can switch to a 24h format this way as well, for example.
+This way you can switch to a 24h format this way as well, for example, or use your locale-specific format.

  * For all options, see [moment.js](http://momentjs.com/docs/#/displaying/)